pekelund-dev/codex-test/README.md

-# pknld
+# pklnd

-pknld is a Spring Boot application for maintaining a personal receipt archive focused on Swedish retailers such as ICA.
+pklnd is a Spring Boot application for maintaining a personal receipt archive focused on Swedish retailers such as ICA.
 It helps you upload, store, and organise proof of purchase so every grocery run and household buy is searchable online.
 The responsive web experience is secured with email/password sign-in and Google OAuth 2.0, presenting public and protected pages through a unified navigation.

 ## Features